 A. As stated in the ASOP, the actuary should develop the investment return factors by considering the assets supporting the block and by using the same method that is used in actual practice to allocate investment income.
 Consequently, the definition of assets supporting the block may vary among companies or even among blocks within a single company.
 If assets are segmented, most actuaries would use such segmentations to determine the asset block.
 In this case, the investment income attributable to the block is usually taken to be the actual investment earnings of the assets in the segment.
-If the assets allocated to the block are part of a larger portfolio, a pro rata share of the total portfolio may generally be used.
-In this case, the investment income may also be based on a pro-rata share (the portfolio method).
-Alternatively, the company may use a different method of assignment (e.g., the investment generation approach).
+If the assets allocated to the block are part of a larger portfolio, most actuaries use return of the total portfolio.
+In this case, many actuaries have the investment income based on a prorata share (the portfolio method).
+Alternatively, some actuaries find the company may use a different method of assignment (e.g., the investment generation approach).
 Many actuaries would require the actual amount of assets to be greater than or equal to the reserves of the policy block.
 Others might require the amount of assets to exceed the basis used for crediting interest (e.g., policy account values).

-The ASOP states that the investment return factors should be reasonably based on recent actual investment experience and should include any significant and continuing deterioration that has or is likely to have occurred between the date of the experience and the effective date of the disciplined current scale.
+The ASOP states that the investment return factors should reasonably be based on recent actual investment experience and should include any significant and continuing deterioration that has or is likely to have occurred between the date of the experience and the effective date of the disciplined current scale.

 Furthermore, Section 3.4.1 of the ASOP is explicit in not allowing future projected or assumed trends in improvement to be included, unless it is a result of a change in practice that has already occurred (such as a change in asset allocation methodology).
-For example, in determining an investment return factor based on the portfolio method, the actuary should not use any projected future improvement in returns based on an anticipated improvement in portfolio interest rates that is expected to occur after the effective date of the disciplined current scale (note that an interest rate increase may not always be an improvement, or vice versa).
-However, if deterioration in the investment return factors is expected to occur after the effective date of the disciplined current scale, some actuaries would reflect a less favorable investment return assumption.
+For example, in determining an investment return factor based on the portfolio method, actuaries do not use any projected future improvement in returns based on an anticipated improvement in portfolio interest rates that is expected to occur after the effective date of the disciplined current scale (note that an interest rate increase may not always be an improvement or vice versa).
+However, if deterioration in the investment return factors is expected to occur after the effective date of the disciplined current scale investment return assumption.
 Also, the illustrated scale may be based on non-level investment return assumptions, as long as the scale is not more favorable to the policyholder than the less favorable of the DCS or the currently payable scales.